 Is it all study ?

-Although the main purpose of OUPS is to provide an academic resource directed at students of OU undergraduate courses, it's not all work !
+Although the main purpose of OUPS is to provide academic resources for OU undergraduate students, it's not all work !

 OUPS weekends are also fun, social occasions designed to provide the social interactions missing from home study.
 All of our weekends give you the opportunity to chat to current and past students, to share your experiences and frustrations and to give each other welcome motivational support, and our Annual Conference can provide great networking opportunities and the opportunity to chat over a meal or drink with some of the eminent psychologists that come to speak.

-All our weekends have a full programme of social events that are available for you to attend as you wish.
+All our weekends have a full programme of social events that are available for you to attend as you wish, and our regional day events usually offer the chance to carry on chatting over food and/or drinks afterwards.